onderbaygin/nginx-dynamic-ip/README.md

 I haven't static ip at my home.
 But i need to access the my home computer.
 For example: remote desktop, or localhost...

 This script will update your domain/subdomain (i use for subdomain) nginx config file via your computer every 10 minutes.

+Move this project to startup folder of your operating system.